 - If infants can roll over, is there a sign posted by their bed indicating that the child can roll?

-- Are the indoor and outdoor environments clear of safety hazards, such as cleaning supplies and tripping hazards?
+- Are indoor and outdoor environments clear of broken equipment, chipped or peeling paint and tripping hazards?

 - Are toys clean, safe, and within reach of children?